kevinzaft/KzBot2.0/KzBot2.0/bin/Debug/README_Set_Up.txt

 -Stop the script by pressing "Abort"
 -Don't Modify the ______Default.jpg files
 -If you have a potato or bad internet speed, then rip.
 PM me and maybe i'll impliment custom offsets

+-To reset formationButtonDefault.jpg and/or repairButtonDefault.jpg because you changed the resolution or something, click the Formation/Repair buttons under the "Screenshots Reset" headder.